griffithlab/civic-docs/docs/api/v2/linking.rst

 Supported Entity and ID Types
 -----------------------------

-CIViC supports the following entity and id types for generating shortned links:
+CIViC supports the following entity and id types for generating shortened links:

 .. list-table::
    :widths: 50 50